cjohansen/m1p/Readme.md

 See [reference tuples](#reference-tuple) for more information about referencing these in dictionaries.

-Dictionary functions are called with an `option` map, `params` from the dictionary key lookup and any remaining items from the reference tuple that invoked the function.
+Dictionary functions are called with `opts` from the call to `m1p.core/interpolate`, `params` from the dictionary key lookup and any remaining items from the reference tuple that invoked the function.

 This reference lookup: